Supermarket Accident Claim: Compensation For Customer Injury And Worker Accident

 It is always best to use a specialist solicitor to help you claim compensation and this is even more so if your injuries are serious.
 A supermarket insurer is under no duty to gather all the evidence to support your claim; offer you the correct sum of compensation nor even explain to you all the types of compensation you might be entitled to (known as heads of loss).

 How long do you have to make a claim?

-You have only three years (notable exceptions include children) from the date of the accident to have a supermarket accident claim issued at court before it is too late to claim and you are statute barred.
+You have only three years from the date of the accident to have a supermarket accident claim issued at court before it is too late to claim and you are statute barred.
 There are a number of exceptions (including children who have three years from the date of legal adulthood).

-The other advantages of acting sooner are that your solicitor will explain the evidence you should keep to support your claim (giving you the best chance to recover larger amounts of compensation); critical evidence may still be accessible if liability is disputed (such as CCTV evidence); witnesses will have a better recollection of accident circumstances (more accurate witness statements will help support your claim).
+The other advantages of acting sooner are that your solicitor will explain the evidence you should keep to support your supermarket accident claim (giving you the best chance to recover larger amounts of compensation).
+Critical evidence may still be accessible if liability is disputed (for example – CCTV evidence) and witnesses will have a better recollection of accident circumstances.

 In short – a claim is easier for your solicitor to prove the closer in time you are to the accident events.

 | The closer in time (to the accident event) witness statements are prepared by your solicitor – the more accurate they are likely to be.|

 The more accurate your witness statment – the better the chance you have of succeeding with your supermarket accident claim,